Batman Sourcebook: Reception

 In the August–September 1986 edition of Adventurer (issue #3), the reviewer thought the first edition of this supplement was "a reference work of great value to anybody wishing to play the part of Batman, or interested in his friends and foes".
 The reviewer called "an excellent piece of research, well supported with illustrations and plenty of detail".

+In the November 1986 edition of Isaac Asimov's Science Fiction Magazine, game designed Dana Lombardy called this "a tour-de-force of Bat-information, from what’s on the famous utility belt to an oversized map of the Wayne Foundation and the Batcave."
+While Lombardy noted that the book was designed to be used with DC Comics role-playing games, "it's [just] fun to read about the Dark Knight and his strange menagerie of foes."

 Russell Grant Collins reviewed Batman Sourcebook and Wheel of Destruction for Different Worlds magazine and stated that "In conclusion, I'd have to say that I like the Batman Sourcebook, but I found a lot left to be desired in Wheel Of Destruction.
 Pick up the former, but skip the latter unless you're really desperate for a Batman module and are willing to do a little work before running it."

+In Issue 44 of Abyss (Fall 1989), Ian Hense thought the book was "very well written."
+However, with such a detailed and original character and history, Hense questioned "where does the role-playing come in it?
+Is the player supposed to play Batman?
+If so, then I find it difficult to see the interest of the challenge.
+If, however, the idea is to use the world of the Caped Crusader as a background for your own heroes and characters, then the Batman Sourcebook is worth the price of admission."